 Colors and Markings

-The primary color of this parrot is a beautiful lime green.
+The primary color of this parrot is beautiful lime green.
 Their common name comes from a blotch of blue or turquoise found just above the beak.
 Though this is the species' trademark, breeding has created a wide range of markings on the birds' heads.
 This makes it easier to distinguish an individual parrot from the flock.

 Some birds have no blue on the head while others have a head that is almost entirely turquoise.
 Yellow typically surrounds the blue and stretches over and under the head before giving way to the body's bright green feathers.
 You might even find birds with white patches.